xebialabs/xl-deploy-kubernetes-helm-chart/README.md

 ```
 > **Note**: User might have database instance running outside the cluster.
 Configure parameters accordingly.
 ### Existing or External Messaging Queue
-There is an option to use external RabbitMQ for your XL-Deploy.
+There is an option to use external RabbitMQ for your Digital.ai Deploy.
 If you want to use an existing RabbitMQ,  these steps need to be followed:
 - Change `rabbitmq-ha.install` to false
 - `UseExistingMQ.Enabled`: true